Balance Bills: Protect Yourself Against Unexpected Medical Bills

 How will you know if you have been balanced billed?

-You will see that you have been balanced billed by a provider or hospital if you receive a bill requesting an additional amount for a medical expense after a portion of it was previously ‘shared by members.'
+If you have been balanced billed by a provider or hospital, you will receive a bill requesting an additional amount for a medical expense after the fair and reasonable portion of an eligible expense was previously shared by members.

 It is every member’s responsibility to ask for a fair price for medical services, as it is essential to remember as we are a community-focused, healthsharing ministry.